Q1 2021 EPS Estimates for Quest Diagnostics Incorporated Boosted by KeyCorp (NYSE:DGX)

-Quest Diagnostics Incorporated (NYSE:DGX) – KeyCorp boosted their Q1 2021 EPS estimates for shares of Quest Diagnostics in a research report issued to clients and investors on Sunday, March 7th.
-KeyCorp analyst D. Hooker now anticipates that the medical research company will post earnings per share of $4.04 for the quarter, up from their previous estimate of $3.97.
-KeyCorp also issued estimates for Quest Diagnostics’ Q2 2021 earnings at $2.84 EPS, Q3 2021 earnings at $1.90 EPS, Q4 2021 earnings at $2.00 EPS and FY2021 earnings at $10.78 EPS.
+Quest Diagnostics Incorporated (NYSE:DGX) – Equities research analysts at KeyCorp raised their Q1 2021 earnings per share (EPS) estimates for Quest Diagnostics in a report issued on Thursday, March 11th.
+KeyCorp analyst D. Hooker now forecasts that the medical research company will post earnings per share of $4.09 for the quarter, up from their previous forecast of $4.04.
+KeyCorp also issued estimates for Quest Diagnostics’ Q2 2021 earnings at $3.02 EPS and Q3 2021 earnings at $2.04 EPS.

-A number of other brokerages have also recently commented on DGX.
-Citigroup increased their price target on shares of Quest Diagnostics from $151.00 to $158.00 in a research report on Friday, January 29th.
-Morgan Stanley cut shares of Quest Diagnostics from an “overweight” rating to an “equal weight” rating in a research report on Thursday, December 17th.
-Nine analysts have rated the stock with a hold rating, six have given a buy rating and one has issued a strong buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and a consensus target price of $129.06.

-Quest Diagnostics (NYSE:DGX) last posted its quarterly earnings data on Thursday, February 4th.
-The medical research company reported $4.48 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $4.28 by $0.20.
-The company had revenue of $3 billion for the quarter, compared to analysts’ expectations of $2.92 billion.
-Quest Diagnostics had a net margin of 13.22% and a return on equity of 19.23%.
-Quest Diagnostics’s revenue for the quarter was up 55.9% compared to the same quarter last year.
-During the same period in the prior year, the business earned $1.67 earnings per share.
+Quest Diagnostics (NYSE:DGX) last issued its earnings results on Thursday, February 4th.
+The medical research company reported $4.48 EPS for the quarter, beating the Zacks’ consensus estimate of $4.28 by $0.20.
+Quest Diagnostics had a return on equity of 19.23% and a net margin of 13.22%.
+The company had revenue of $3 billion during the quarter, compared to the consensus estimate of $2.92 billion.
+During the same period in the previous year, the firm posted $1.67 earnings per share.
+Quest Diagnostics’s quarterly revenue was up 55.9% compared to the same quarter last year.

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, April 21st.
-Investors of record on Wednesday, April 7th will be paid a $0.62 dividend.
-This is a positive change from Quest Diagnostics’s previous quarterly dividend of $0.56.
-The ex-dividend date of this dividend is Tuesday, April 6th.
-This represents a $2.48 dividend on an annualized basis and a yield of 2.07%.
-Quest Diagnostics’s dividend payout ratio (DPR) is presently 34.15%.

-Quest Diagnostics declared that its Board of Directors has approved a stock repurchase plan on Thursday, February 4th that permits the company to buyback $1.00 billion in shares.
-This buyback authorization permits the medical research company to reacquire up to 6.1% of its shares through open market purchases.
-Shares buyback plans are usually a sign that the company’s management believes its stock is undervalued.
+Quest Diagnostics declared that its board has approved a stock repurchase plan on Thursday, February 4th that authorizes the company to buyback $1.00 billion in outstanding shares.
+This buyback authorization authorizes the medical research company to purchase up to 6.1% of its stock through open market purchases.
+Stock buyback plans are often an indication that the company’s leadership believes its stock is undervalued.

+The business also recently declared a quarterly dividend, which will be paid on Wednesday, April 21st.
+Shareholders of record on Wednesday, April 7th will be issued a $0.62 dividend.
+The ex-dividend date is Tuesday, April 6th.
+This represents a $2.48 annualized dividend and a dividend yield of 2.03%.
+This is a boost from Quest Diagnostics’s previous quarterly dividend of $0.56.
+Quest Diagnostics’s dividend payout ratio is currently 34.15%.

 About Quest Diagnostics